projectasiago/asiago/docs/mish/syntax.md

 	fn doSomeEating:() -> () requires PEat { ... }

 	fn secretFunction:() -> () {
 		??
-Can call doSomeEating fine without requireing the caller of secretFunction to first obtain the PEat permission.
+Can call doSomeEating fine without requiring the caller of secretFunction to first obtain the PEat permission.
 		??
-This is essentally a security hole in the Society class. doSomeEating:()
+This is essentially a security hole in the Society class. doSomeEating:()
 	}
 }